francescoiori/tracer-bio-observability-agent/ARCHITECTURE.md

 - Implement fallback methods for metric collection if primary methods fail.

 ## Architectural Decisions
-Based on the above requirements, the following architectural decisions have been made.
+Based on the above requirements, the following architectural decisions have been made to implement a
+proof-of-concept prototype agent.

-### Tech stack and packages:
+### Tech stack and packages
 #### Use of Python:
 Python was chosen for its ease of development and ability to quickly implement an end-to-end solution.
 It offers built-in libraries and third-party packages that simplify